2023 Issue 1

 Cite article:

-Gregori, F. Humour, Wit, and Society in Laurence Sterne’s Tristram Shandy (“The Author’s Preface”).
+Gregori, F. Humour, wit, and society in Laurence Sterne’s Tristram Shandy (“The Author’s Preface”).
 University of Bucharest Review.
 Literary and Cultural Studies Series 13 (1), 2023: 108-134.

 https://doi.org/10.31178/UBR.13.1.9